 Modern look, "old" materials

 To us, waste is a resource, not a problem and we're proud to give new life to old materials.
 Like with KUNGSBACKA kitchen fronts.
-Their striking matt black finish and chamfered edges bring a modern, streamlined look to your kitchen.
-They're made of recycled wood, covered with a foil made from recycled plastic.
-KUNGSBACKA is a great front that doesn't use new wood, and doesn't need new plastic made from oil.
+The striking matt black finish and chamfered edges of the fronts bring a modern, streamlined look to your kitchen.
+They are made of recycled wood, covered with a foil made from recycled plastic.
+KUNGSBACKA is a great front that doesn't use new wood, and it also doesn't need new plastic made from oil.
 A sustainable choice without compromising on quality, design or price.

 Our take on wood